BobbyH49/SQLServerk8s/modules/setup.md

     Import-Module DnsServer
     ```

-3. Create DNS Conditional Forwarder for privatelink connection to the AKS Cluster with <location> as the region for the previous deployment
+3. Create DNS Conditional Forwarder for privatelink connection to the AKS Cluster with <location> as the region for the previous deployment (e.g. uksouth)

     ```text
     Add-DnsServerConditionalForwarderZone -Name privatelink.<location>.azmk8s.io -MasterServers 168.63.129.16